farazdagi/mpchash/README.md

 #        Self { id }
 #    }
 # }

-fn main() {
+// ... ring initialization code
 #   let mut ring = HashRing::new();
 #   ring.add(Node::new(1));
 #   ring.add(Node::new(2));
 #   ring.add(Node::new(3));
-    // ... ring initialization code

 // Anything that implements `Hash` can be used as a key. let key = "hello world";

 // Node that owns the key.
 //
 // It is the first node when moving in CW direction from the
 // position where key is hashed to. let owning_node = ring.primary_node(&key);

 // If we are interested in both ring position and owning node,
 // we can get them with `primary_token`.
 //
 // A token is just a tuple of `(position, node)`. let token = ring.primary_token(&key);
-}
 ```

 In replicated settings, we want to have several replicas of a key, so need multiple